tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </span>
 </div>
 Fit to data, then transform it.
-Note that the univariate, SFM (when model is not fitted), RFE and RFECV strategies need a target column.
+Note that the univariate, SFM (when model is not fitted), SFS, RFE and RFECV strategies need a target column.
 Leaving it None will raise an exception.
 <table style="font-size:16px">
 <tr>